Lafayette, LA Theft and Property Crimes Attorney

 Felony theft includes theft of high value items, multiple instances of theft, organized white collar crime, and burglary.
 The penalties for a conviction of felony theft include fines, restitution and a prison sentence — having a felony conviction on your record can have serious implications for your future.
 You need a competent criminal lawyer to help you fight your charges and receive the best possible legal outcome.

-Louisiana and Mississippi Theft Attorney Thomas V. Alonzo
+Louisiana Theft Attorney Thomas V. Alonzo

 Whatever the charge, do not gamble with your future.
 The consequences of a criminal conviction can be life-long.
 All theft charges are serious, but when a charge escalates to grand theft or is considered a violent crime and jail time is a possibility, it may be necessary for you to hire an experienced criminal defense attorney immediately.